Azure/RDS-Templates/Scripts/README.md

         Accept wildcard characters?  false

     -whatIf [<SwitchParameter>]
-        to test script with configuration but not deploy
+        to test script actions with configuration but will not deploy

         Required?                    false
         Position?                    named